Irev-Dev/Arduino-Atmel-sPWM/README.md

 This section describes how micro-controllers use timers/counters to implement a PWM signal, this description relies heavily on the figure below.
 Here the blue line represents a counter that resets after 16000, this gives the period of the PWM and also the switching frequency (fs), if this micro has a clock source of 16MHz, then fs will be 16×10^6/16×10^3 = 1KHz.

-The two other values of 11200 and 800 shown as the gree and red line, they represent compare output values of the micro.
-When the counter reaches this values the micro can change the output of some pins.
+The two other values of 11200 and 8000 shown as the green and red line, they represent compare output values of the microcontroller.
+When the counter reaches this values the microcontroller can change the output of some pins.
 In this case two pins are set to HIGH when the counter resets and then Set low when the counter reaches each of the output compare values.
 This determines the high time and therefore duty-cycle of the PWM.
-It's important to understand how a PWM is typcialy set up in a micro, as the explanation of the code in the next section will not make sense otherwise.
+It's important to understand how a PWM is typcialy set up in a microcontroller, as the explanation of the code in the next section will not make sense otherwise.

 ![Figure what](https://github.com/Terbytes/Arduino-Atmel-sPWM/blob/master/im/sawtooth_counter_1.png?raw=true "Figure")